FortySevenEffects/serde/README.md

 Checkout the [Commander example](./examples/Commander/Commander.ino) for more details.

-### Compatibility with standard Serde
+### Commander caveats and limitations

+Commander currently supports up to 8 commands.
+If you need more, please open a PR on [`src/serde-macros.h`](./src/serde-macros.h).

-Please note that a Commander message will not be compatible with a plain Serde message (and vice-versa).
+Also please note that a Commander message will not be compatible with a plain Serde message (and vice-versa).

-Only connect SerdeTX with SerdeRX and CommanderTX with CommanderRX.
+Only connect SerdeTX with SerdeRX, and CommanderTX with CommanderRX.

 ## License & Aknowledgements